 We faithfully follow the Read Write Inc scheme for phonics, which is supported by a RWI Consultant.
 The foundations for this are laid from Preschool and continues until children are secure in phonics.

 In Preschool, pupils focus on developing the listening and attention skills needed as the foundations for phonics through, for example, Fred Talk games, alliteration, rhythm, rhyme and environmental sounds.
 Pupils will be introduced to the mnemonics that go alongside the phonics sounds as a pre-cursor to more formal sound teaching in the summer term of Preschool.

 Formal teaching of phonics begins in Reception starting with basic sounds and phonics routines, ready for assessment grouping at week 4.
 Reception, Year 1 and Year 2 pupils are grouped via Read Write Inc Assessments to ensure they are receiving phonics teaching at the appropriate level.

-Children receive phonics teaching until they have successfully completed the scheme and know all their sounds.
+Pupils receive phonics teaching until they have successfully completed the scheme and know all their sounds.
 This is the pre-cursor to developing reading fluency and comprehension.

-If children in Year 3 have not completed the scheme, they will complete the entirety of the scheme through phonics interventions led by adults who have been trained on the scheme.
-Those children, unless they are newly arrived from abroad, who do not meet the standard of the Phonics Screening Check at the end of Year 2 are referred to the school’s SENDCO for further assessment to identify if additional support is required.
+For those pupils, unless they are newly arrived from abroad, who do not meet the standard of the Phonics Screening Check at the end of Year 2 are referred to the school’s SENDCO for further assessment to identify if additional support is required.

-Children’s home books are matched to the phonics sound being taught in their lessons so that their continued development can be reinforced at home.
+Pupils' home books are matched to the phonics sound being taught in their lessons so that their continued development can be reinforced at home.